Create the AI Notebook instance

 Set Region to

-Scroll down to Machine configuration and select e2-standard-2 for Machine type.
+Click Machine type and then select e2-standard-2 for Machine type.

 Leave the remaining fields at their default and click Create.